 3. Pop-up Trailers

-These folding and tent trailers are the smallest towable RVs.
+These folding tent trailers, aka pop-up campers, are the smallest towable RVs.
 They feature compartments that can be collapsed.
 It makes them easy to store in a small space.
 The materials used to build them are composite walls and durable tent canvas.

 - This RV is an excellent choice for camping.